-As of the date of this MD&A, the iMicrodose brand of truffles are offered for sale through brick-and-mortar retail stores (referred to in the Netherlands as "smart shops", stores which sell specific products including but not limited to legal psychoactive substances such as psilocybe truffles.
-Depending on the location a license / permit may be required to do so.) (the "Smart Shops") which are duly authorized (where required) under applicable laws and operated by its industry partners.
+As of the date of this MD&A, the iMicrodose brand of truffles are offered for sale through brick-and-mortar retail stores (referred to in the Netherlands as "smart shops", which sell specific products including but not limited to legal psychoactive substances such as psilocybe truffles.
+Depending on the location, a license / permit may be required to do so.) (the "Smart Shops") which are duly authorized (where required) under applicable laws and operated by its industry partners.
 Smart Shops are retail stores within the Netherlands focused on the sale of psychoactive substances, generally including psychedelics and truffles, as well as related literature and paraphernalia.
 In addition, the Company's brand of truffles are offered for sale through the E-Commerce Platform (as hereinafter defined), as well as an online e-commerce platform operated by Xena-it.nl B.V. ("McSmart"), at www.tatanka.nl.

-The Company's brand of truffles are offered for sale as of the date of this MD&A in 30 bricks and mortar and online stores across the Netherlands.
-The Company sells its products in four stores owned by either Smart Shops (operated by Interrobang Ltd., a wholly-owned subsidiary of PharmaDrug Inc.) ("Super Smart"), or McSmart.
-To the knowledge of the Company, McSmart and Super Smart are unaffiliated with (and operate independently of) each other.
+The Company's brand of truffles are offered for sale, as of the date of this MD&A, in 39 bricks and mortar and two online stores across the Netherlands.
+The Company sells its products in stores owned by Smart Shops (operated by Interrobang Ltd., a wholly-owned subsidiary of PharmaDrug Inc.) ("Super Smart"), Recently, truffles have not been purchased by three McSmart shops that previously carried product, however the Company retains a working relationship with these shops.